 The ATUBYC was designed to be a measure of describing the available thermal energy for brood year classes (cohorts), of juvenile Chinook Salmon remaining in the rivers monitored.
-Assuming that the thermal environment exerts a significant influence on the capacity of CYRB aquatic environments to produce juvenile Chinook Salmon, the ATUBYCs may be considered an index to monitor inter-annual variation in fry growth and productivity.
+Assuming that the thermal environment exerts a significant influence on the capacity of CYRB aquatic environments to produce juvenile Chinook Salmon, the ATUBYCs may be considered an index tool to monitor inter-annual variation in fry growth and productivity.
 The ATUBYC also provide an index of the ability of different types of habitats to produce Chinook.

 However, juvenile Chinook production reflects a number of factors beyond the total available thermal energy.
 This includes variation in the supply of juveniles resulting from any given brood year.
-The supply will reflect, in part, the overall stock strength and the fitness of individual fish in the brood year.
+The supply will reflect, in part, the overall population size and the fitness of individual fish in the brood year.
 Additionally, an unknown (and probably variable) percentage of postemergent juvenile Chinook Salmon either leave or are carried away from natal streams each year.
 Many or most will subsequently ascend non-natal streams to rear and overwinter (Bradford et.al., 2009).
 Streams entered by juvenile Chinook Salmon may be at considerable distance downstream from natal streams (Daum and Flannery, 2012).
 They may also enter streams or rivers that support other Chinook spawning populations (MacKenzie-Grieve, 2016).
-Finally, temperature is only one of a number of environmental (ie volume of flow, suspended sediment and bed load transport regimes, and available nutrients) and eco-systematic (ie competition and predation) variables determining the production of juvenile Chinook Salmon.
+Finally, temperature is only one of a number of environmental variables.
+These include but are not limited to volume of flow, suspended sediment and bed load transport regimes, available nutrients ability of the stream to use them.
+The eco-systematic components, primarily competition and predation also affect production of juvenile Chinook Salmon.